SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/5_setup_trial_cicd.md

     ![](images/2_trial_cicd_01_create.png)

-2. Select "SAP Continuous Integration and Delivery" as Service and select "trial" as service plan.
+2. Select "SAP Continuous Integration and Delivery" as the Service and select "trial" as the service plan.

   ![](images/2_trial_cicd_02_create.png)